muszyna25/Acc_PhysicalTracker/README.md

 ===================

 Android project - course Android Application Development.

-- development of application for measuring physical activity performance
-- including calculation of average speed, calories expenditure etc.
+Application called Physical Activity Tracker enables to track human activity during some exercieses, like running or walking.
+It allows people to obeserve their efforts, in means of average speed, calories expenditure etc.